There are four methods you can use to identify the subject in the image.

 President Barack Obama shakes hands with U.S. Marine Corps Pfc.
 Jane Snuffy during a ceremony at…

-- Process of Elimination - Although this method can be complex, it is effective and works with all methods.
+3. Process of Elimination - Although this method can be complex, it is effective and works with all methods.
 In the caption below, the reader knows that Gen. Bear Lipton is the one presenting, while the Master Sgt is the recipient.

 Gen. Bear Lipton presents Master Sgt.
 Snapshot Jones with…

-Incorrect: U.S. Army Staff Sgt.
-Johnny Blue, left, and Cpl.
+From left, U.S. Army Staff Sgt.
+Johnny Blue, Cpl.
 Jane Doe, and…